 A homeowner ignores rising damp for years.
 Later, they have to spend $5,000+ on professional damp-proofing, wall repairs, and replacing damaged floors.

-How to Fix Rising Damp
+How Do You Fix Rising Damp in Your House?

 1) Installing or Repairing a Damp-Proof Course (DPC)